BlackMetalPuppy-Dre/Grey-Hack-Scripts/README-mapkit.md

 Exploit database – saves all results to /targets/

-Attack phase – pick a library (gives version of the libservices that are running on IP removes closed ports) → pick an exploit → fire it
+Attack phase – pick a library (gives version of the libservices that are running on IP removes closed ports) → pick service you want to exploit →pick exploit → fire it

 SSH direct login – manual SSH access